CAS-ReproLab/Sperm-Redox-Flux-Balance-Model/README.md

 where \( v_i \) denotes the \( i^{th} \) reaction flux, and \( v_{lb} \) and \( v_{ub} \) are the upper and lower flux bounds respectively.

-The objective function was designed to maximize the rate of flux through all reactions in the network[^62]:
+The objective function was designed to maximize the rate of flux through all reactions in the network:

 \[
 \text{maxObj}(s,v) = \sum c_i v_i